lwhorton/lwhorton.github.io/_posts/2019-09-15-best-talks-of-strangeloop-2019.md

 reconfigured on the fly (float?) should the need arise due to failing hardware.
 The amount of redundancy is mind-boggling, and I wish we had the time (and funding) to build every critical system in this manner.

-[As of 9-15-2019 this list is incomplete, and I will post a few more of my favorites in the weeks to come.]